Metamind-Innovations/realm_task_3_3_xai_uc5/README.md

 1. Input Data: CSV file containing clinical biomedical data for COPD patients with features including demographics, baseline vitals, and current symptoms.
 More details in the [Data Structure section](#data-structure) below.
 2. Model: Dockerized Gradient Boosted Tree Pipeline (GBTP) for binary classification (`needMedicalAttention` vs `notNeedMedicalAttention`), wrapped by [COPowereD_model.py](./COPowereD_model.py).
 Model details available in the provided model card.
 3. Fairness/Bias Analysis: Performed using the [fairness_bias_analysis.py](./fairness_bias_analysis.py) script.
 Evaluates equalized odds and demographic parity across Age and Gender groups (`age` and `sexe` columns).
 This script can be executed independently and as part of the Kubeflow pipeline component.
 4. Explainability Analysis: Performed using the [explainer.py](./explainer.py) script with dynamic method selection based on sensitivity value.
-It can use the Dockerized model directly or an optional Docker `result.csv` predictions file with a `proba` column.
+It uses the Dockerized model directly.
 Again, this script can be executed independently and as part of the Kubeflow pipeline component.
 5. Visualizations: Generated using [fairness_bias_visualization.py](./fairness_bias_visualization.py) and [explainer_visualization.py](./explainer_visualization.py) scripts.